achliopa/edx_Robotics/readme.tex.md

             * discart new branch (or shorten)
     * compute path from start to goal through tree
     * shortcut path: for any two points in path. add direct line unless direct line intersects an obstacle
-* Nore: many variations are possible: production level implementation have additional subtleties
+* Note: many variations are possible: production level implementation have additional subtleties
 * We draw a 2D workspace q1,q2 size 10x10
 * we set a start point q1=2,q2=4, end point is q1=9,q2=8, and a rectangular obstacle between (4,4) and (6,7) and another between (2.5,0) and (4,1) and another between (1,8) and (3,9)
 * we use python to generate random tuple between 0 and 10.